-- 1. Evolution of the concept of environmental protection - Introduction to the study of the environment including a basic understanding of ecology and natural systems, environmental science, economics and sociology. - Environmental issues local, national, regional, international and global responses to environmental issues including legal, economic and planning tools and the role of civil society - Evolution of environmental law at the national and international levels Development, sustainable development - Globalization and its impact on the environment. - 2. public Law and the Environment - Constitutional provisions relating to environmental protection - Human rights aspects of environmental protection - Judicial role in environmental protection and public interest litigating - Protection of the environment at national level - 3.
-Statutory and Common Law Responses - Common Law responses to environmental protection including toxic torts - Public nuisance - National Environmental Act - 4.
-International environmental Law Concepts - Customary international law principles, Territorial sovereignty and state responsibility Special principles, Polluter pays principle, precautionary principle etc. - Selected international conventions and their incorporation in Sri Lanka Special areas of concern indigenous people, international trade and international investment and the environment, and the environmental impact of armed conflict.
+- indigenous people, international trade and Course Content: international investment and the environment, and 1.
+Evolution of the concept of environmental protection the environmental impact of armed conflict. - Introduction to the study of the environment including 5.
+The Concept of Sustainable Development a basic understanding of ecology and natural systems, - Evolution of the concept of sustainable development environmental science, economics and sociology. under national law and international law and related - Environmental issues - local, national, regional, principles international and global responses to environmental - Environmental Protection License (EPL) process and issues including legal, economic and planning tools and the regulation of pollution the role of civil society - Provisions in the National environmental Act: - Evolution of environmental law at the national and Environmental protection License (EPL) and international levels Development, sustainable environmental quality development - The relationship between EPL and public - Globalization and its impact on the environment. nuisance 2. public Law and the Environment Regulation on hazardous and toxic substances - Constitutional provisions relating to environmental - Environmental Impact Assessment (EIA) process and protection the regulation of development activities - Human rights aspects of environmental protection - Provisions in the National Environmental - Judicial role in environmental protection and public Act and related statutes Strategic EIAs interest litigating - The Public Trust Doctrine and exploitation - Protection of the environment at national level of natural resources including the 3.
+Statutory and Common Law Responses protection of forests, wildlife, wetlands and - Common Law responses to environmental protection the coastal zone ad related statutory including toxic torts provisions. - Public nuisance Teaching /Learning Methods: National Environmental Act - Interactive Lectures 4.
+International environmental Law Concepts Independent learning activities - Customary international law principles, Territorial - Problem-based learning sovereignty and state responsibility Special - Student presentations principles, Polluter pays principle, precautionary - Assignments principle etc. - Case Analysis - Selected international conventions and their Assessment Strategy: (From various of assessment stated by the faculty) incorporation in Sri Lanka Special areas of concern